 2.1.
-Data and Knowledge Collection
+Data and knowledge collection

-In 1990, UNESCO published a data collection guide for the documentation of traditional crafts [7], identifying the essential elements to be recorded: artefacts, materials, tools, and the crafting process.
+In 1990, UNESCO published a data collection guide for data collection for documentation of traditional crafts [7], identifying the essential elements to be recorded: artefacts, materials, tools, and the crafting process.
 Photographic documentation was deemed necessary to record the practicalities of the crafting process, such as the way to hold a tool and manipulate it.
-Since then, digital photography and cinematography have advanced the state-of-the-art documentation of CH.
-The types of recordings and their individual recording parameters must be adjusted to the craft of the study.
+Since then, digital photography and cinematography advanced the state of the art in the documentation of CH.
+The types of recordings and their individual recording parameters have to be adjusted to the craft of the study.
 We review the main recording technologies, classified as to their use in the digitization of physical items, events, and documentation.